 Pain That Can Impact So Many Areas of Life

-Do you experience pelvic pain that doesn’t seem to go away and would be considered chronic?
+Do you experience pelvic pain that doesn’t seem to go away and would be considered persistent?
 If so, you’re not alone.
 Pelvic pain can impact your sex life, your bodily functions and your view of yourself.

-Persistent Pelvic Pain Syndromes
+Persistent Abdominal Pelvic Pain Syndromes

 Even after various medical tests and exams, your family doctor may still be unable to find a physical diagnosis for your pelvic pain.
 Or you may have been given a diagnosis of endometriosis, irritable bowel syndrome (IBS), or interstitial cystitis (IC).
 But it doesn’t change the reality that you suffer with ongoing pelvic symptoms that are limiting your ability to enjoy life.

 For both Sexual Pain and Persistent Abdominal Pelvic Pain we take a comprehensive approach to the evaluation and treatment as there can be a number of potential sources and contributors to your pain and its impact on you.